Parendi: Thousand-Way Parallel RTL Simulation: Acknowledgements

 We are grateful to Graphcore for lending us the M2000 hardware.
 We thank the the Graphcore staff and engineers, especially Mark Pupilli, Dario Domizioli, Peter Birch, Svetlomir Hristozkov, Marie-Ann Le Menn, and David Bozier.
 They helped us throughout the project development, from getting us started to detailed explanations of the inner workings of \textcode{poplar} and \textcode{popc}, and providing feedback on our work.

-At EPFL, Sahand Kashani and Rishabh Iyer's feedback on the writing and paper's narrative helped us make tangible improvements.
+At EPFL, Sahand Kashani and Rishabh Iyer's feedback on the writing and paper's narrative helped us make significant improvements.
 Furthermore, Sanidhya Kashyap generously allowed us to use their machines to benchmark Verilator.
-Last but not least, we thank Jiacheng Ma, who accidentally made us realize the potential of using the IPUs for RTL simulation.
+We thank Edouard Bugnion and Margaret Church for their support in the last year of the Very Large Scale Laboratory at EPFL.
+Last but not least, we thank Jiacheng Ma, who made us realize the potential of using the IPUs for RTL simulation.